 The Rockwell House consists of eight rooms along with a front and rear foyer on both levels.
-The front porch greets visitors with steep steps and large columns.
+The front porch greets visitors with steep steps and towering columns.
 The amount of labor that went into constructing this home is astounding.
-Each piece of lumber had to be cut by hand.
+Each piece of lumber was hand cut.
 An unusual feature of the house is the spiral staircase.
-It is believed to be a copy of the chaperone stairways common in homes of this period.
+It is believed to be a copy of the chaperone stairways standard in homes of this period.
 As a rule, these stairways were not as elegant as this one though.
 The Rockwell House was constructed using a notch and peg system.
 The only use of nails was in the weatherboarding on the exterior and in the slats used to the hold plaster inside.
-The same notch and peg system was used to build the slave quarters and carriage house at the rear of the house.
+The same notch and peg system were used to build the slave quarters and carriage house at the rear of the house.

 Samuel Rockwell was the 7th generation of Rockwells in America.
 He was born in 1788 in Albany, New York.
 Rockwell moved from Maine to Georgia in 1834.
-He was a slave holder and a member of the Georgia Militia.
-Prior to his law practice in Milledgeville, he served as an attorney in Savannah.
+He was a slaveholder and a member of the Georgia Militia.
+Before his law practice in Milledgeville, Rockwell served as an attorney in Savannah.
 He served as Inspector of the 3rd Division and Adjutant General under General Sanford during the Creek Indian War in 1836.
-He was also on the building committee for the first buildings at the State Lunatic Asylum, later renamed Central State Hospital.
+He was also on the building committee for the first buildings at the State Lunatic Asylum in Milledgeville, later renamed Central State Hospital.

-There are a number of stories and rumors about the Rockwell House including a rumor of gold buried in the vicinity of the house.
+There are many stories and rumors about the Rockwell House, including a tale of gold buried in the vicinity of the house.
 The house stands today thanks to the efforts of Mr. and Mrs. Ogden.
 A local man planned to buy the home and sell the valuable doors and mantles out of it.
 Mr. Ogden was able to buy the house.
 A renovation has been underway since 1971 to restore the Rockwell House.
 However, very little has changed over the last several decades.
-The base of the columns on the front porch were originally wood, now they are concrete.
-The front porch buttress was originally wood and has since been replaced with brick.
+The base of the columns on the front porch was originally wood, and now they are concrete.
+The front porch buttress were initially wooden before being replaced with brick.

 The Rockwell House was purchased in 2019 by three investors, led by Ross Sheppard, a realtor in Atlanta who specializes in historic preservation.
 Sheppard credits his consultant, Kyle Campbell with Preservation South in Greenville, South Carolina, for managing the tax credit application process and providing general preservation consulting.
 You can follow their restoration progress of the Rockwell House on Facebook and Instagram.